carbon-design-system/ibm-products/packages/ibm-products-web-components/README.md

 ## Getting started

-If you’re just getting started and looking to browse our React components, take a look at
+If you’re just getting started and looking to browse our web components, take a look at
 [our Storybook](https://ibm-products-web-components.carbondesignsystem.com/).

 ### 📦 Installing Carbon for IBM Products web components